-Also, because you are always monitoring your levels, that makes it easy to adjust the gain before you hit record, as your guest is getting comfortable and you are both just having a pre-show chat, check the levels.
-Make sure your guest is in a comfortable position, reminding them they will be speaking for however long it is and that they should find a position they’re happy with and adjust the levels accordingly.
+Also, because you are constantly monitoring your levels, that makes it easy to adjust the gain before you hit the record.
+As your guest is getting comfortable and you are both just having a pre-show chat, check the levels.
+Make sure your guest is comfortable, reminding them they will be speaking for however long and that they should find a position they’re happy with.

-Before we even get into microphone technique, there is one very important thing you can make sure to do that will make all the difference.
+Before we even get into technique, there is one essential thing you can make sure to do that will make all the difference.
 And that is the environment.
 The ‘where’ you’re recording.
-And this point will come up again in this list and that actively monitors the audio, you might feel silly sitting there with your headphones on talking to someone in an interview, but do it anyway.
+And this point will come up again in this list, which actively monitors the audio.
+You might feel silly sitting there talking to someone in an interview with your headphones on but do it anyway.
 Scout a location, check for hums – air conditioners.
-And the best way to do this is not with the human ear, because you’ll tune things out, you won’t notice them, instead have your recorder going (love the H5) with your headphones on and take note.
+And the best way to do this is not with the human ear because you’ll tune things out.
+You won’t notice them; instead, have your recorder going (I love the H5) with your headphones on and take notes.

 Related: Getting Ready to Record

-Some professionals recommend separating your microphones from the surface the stands are on (that’s called decoupling) and it helps remove or stop any potential problems reaching the microphone, especially a tabletop and even if microphones are mounted on floor stands.
-And while I don’t object to this at all, in fact if you can do it, you might as well.
-I just recommend setting up stands on the floor away from the table or desk you and your guest are using.
-Ninety-nine times out of a hundred you’ll be fine.
-But if you want to go the extra mile to control as much as your environment that you’re recording in then by all means, get some decoupling pads or acoustic foam to set up your mic stands on.
+Some professionals recommend separating your microphones from the surface the stands are on (that’s called decoupling), and it helps remove or stop any potential problems reaching the microphone, especially on a tabletop and even if microphones are mounted on floor stands.
+And while I don’t object to this at all, if you can do it, you might as well.
+I recommend setting up microphone stands on the floor away from the table or desk you and your guest are using.
+Ninety-nine times out of a hundred, you’ll be fine.
+But if you want to go the extra mile to control as much as your environment that you’re recording in, then by all means, get some decoupling pads or acoustic foam to set up your mic stands on.
 Arm booms mounted on desks with shock mounts are also a great way to minimise as much distortion from reaching the microphone as possible.